dhh1128/canonical-quoted-text/README.md

 The name contains two numbers.
 The first number ("1") versions the logic of the algorithm, and the second number ("14") references a version of the Unicode standard that documents certain details.
 Version 14 was chosen because it, or something newer, is widely supported by programming libraries.
 For all mainstream modern languages, the Unicode standard is fairly stable, so the algorithm is likely to produce identical or near-identical results even if the second number varies slightly.
 This is similar to the spirit of [semver.org](https://semver.org), but its definition of minor version semantics varies from it slightly.

 The output of this algorithm can be piped to a digest function to produce a *canonical hash* of text.
 For example: `canonical hash = Blake3(cqt1.14(text))`.
-The output of this algorithm can also be piped directly to a digital signature function to produce a *signature over canonical text* for text.
+The output of this algorithm can also be piped directly to a digital signature function to produce a *signature over canonical text*.
 For example: `signature over canonical text = EdDSA(cqt1.14(text))`.
 Perhaps better (because it allows text value to be disclosed later), a signature can also take as input a canonical hash, producing a *signature over canonical hash*.
 For example: `signature over canonical hash = EdDSA(Blake3(cqt1.14(text)))`.
 This formal notation can be used in specs and machine-processable metadata.
 If machines are parsing such expressions, all strings in the notations MUST be compared case-insensitively, with whitespace and all punctuation except parentheses removed.

 ## Goals